wesleytian/blog/content/2016/amp.md

 ![Amp](/IMG_1207.jpg)

-WHAT
+# WHAT

 What is so good about the Objective2?

 The story: Nwavguy[2] is an engineer who is also very interested in audio.
 He searched and searched for the perfect headphone amplifier but couldn't find one.
 He wanted an amp quiet enough you could use it with the most sensitive in-ear monitors but also powerful enough to drive a full-size can with 600-ohm impedance as well as magnetic-planar models.
 He also wanted an amp that had a low enough output impedance as to prevent frequency response and bass damping problems.
 And on top of that, it should be portable powered by DC and also be able to be powered through an AC wall adapter.
 He wasn't able to find one, so he decided to make his own and make it affordable as well.
 And as it turns out, if you cut the cost from marketing and unnecessary bling to make it look expensive but have subpar performance, you can create not only an affordable amp but an amp that is portable and offers the best sound quality that compares to the $1600 Benchmark DAC1 Pre in a listening comparison.

-"The DAC1 is something of a favorite in the audiophile headphone community.
+> The DAC1 is something of a favorite in the audiophile headphone community.
 A lot of subjective critics, and those who have measured it, really love it.
-So it’s all the more satisfying <i>nobody has yet been able to tell the O2 from the DAC1’s headphone amp.</i> " [1]
+So it’s all the more satisfying nobody has yet been able to tell the O2 from the DAC1’s headphone amp.
+[Source](http://nwavguy.blogspot.com/2011/07/o2-headphone-amp.html#measurements)

 First off, how do you compare amps?
 There are so many factors to compare so how can I possibly state that the objective 2 is the best amp?
 Aren't things like this subjective rather than "objective"?
 Let me restate: the objective 2 is the best amp under the $500 range in every objective category for only a fifth of that price.
 Yeah, you heard me, that's $100.
 I got mine for $59 by building it myself by purchasing the DIY kit.
 You can even buy the components yourself and assemble it for about $30.
 Now you're going to ask me, how can an amp that is made using $30 of components possibly compare to a $500 state-of-the-art amp??